Archdiocese of Chittagong

-The Roman Catholic Archdiocese of Chittagong (Archidiœcesis Chittagongensis), renamed Chattogram on 28 December 2018, is an archdiocese of the Latin Church of the Catholic Church in Bangladesh.
-The Archdiocese of Chittagong is the metropolitan see of the ecclesiastical province of Chittagong, which includes the suffragan dioceses of Roman Catholic Diocese of Khulna and Roman Catholic Diocese of Barisal, both in Bangladesh.
-However it remains dependent on the missionary Roman Congregation for the Evangelization of Peoples.
+The Roman Catholic Archdiocese of Chittagong (Archidiœcesis Chittagongensis), renamed Chattogram on December 28, 2018, is an archdiocese of the Latin Church of the Catholic Church in Bangladesh.
+The Archdiocese of Chittagong is the metropolitan see of the ecclesiastical province of Chittagong, which includes the suffragan dioceses of the Roman Catholic Diocese of Khulna and the Roman Catholic Diocese of Barisal, both in Bangladesh.
+However, it remains dependent on the missionary Roman Congregation for the Evangelization of Peoples.

 It was renamed the Archdiocese of Chattogram in 2018.

 Its cathedral is Our Lady of the Holy Rosary Cathedral, in the Bengal city of Chittagong.

 The Archdiocese of Chittagong comprises the 17 civil districts of Chittagong: Cox's Bazar, Bandarban, Rangamati, Khagrachori, Noakhali, Feni, Laxmipur, Bhola, Patuakhali, Pirojpur, Barisal, Jhalakathi, Borguna, Gopalganj, Madaripur and Shariatpur.

 The Archdiocese is in the southern part of Bangladesh and covers 33% of the total surface of the country, making it physically its largest diocese.